-Information Access Management includes three implementation specifications:
+The Information Access Management standard has three implementation specifications:

-A covered entity must implement policies and procedures that, based upon the entity’s access authorization policies, establish, document, review and modify a user’s right of access to a workstation, transaction, program, or process.
+A Covered Entity must implement policies and procedures that, based upon the entity’s access authorization policies, establish, document, review, and modify a user’s right of access to a workstation, transaction, program, or process.

-In addition to providing training on HIPAA Rules, all employees should be provided with cybersecurity training to teach best practices and alert them to the methods used by cybercriminals to gain access to ePHI, such as phishing, business email compromise, and social engineering.
+In addition to providing relevant training on Privacy Rule policies, all members of the workforce must be provided with security and awareness training to teach best practices and alert them to the methods used by cybercriminals to gain access to ePHI – such as phishing, business email compromise, and social engineering.

 Procedures must be developed for monitoring log-in attempts and reporting discrepancies.
 A system must be in place that can log access attempts, such as multiple attempts to gain access to ePHI using incorrect passwords or usernames.
 Systems can be configured to log these attempts and generate security reports or alerts, or even to block access for a particular user or device.
 One measure which can be employed is the blocking of a login after a set number of access attempts have failed – termed rate limiting.

 Procedures must be developed for creating, changing, and safeguarding passwords used to access ePHI.
 If passwords are not automatically assigned, training must be provided on creating secure passwords – i.e., not using dates of birth, children’s names, dictionary words, or any commonly used insecure password that can easily be guessed (password, 12345678, etc.).